julianrees/academic-kickstart/content/authors/julian_rees/_index.md

 user_groups:
 - Management
 - Board of Directors
+- Leadership
 ---
 <br>

 Julian is a co-founder of HOPO Therapeutics and has served as its President and Chief Executive Officer since incorporation in 2020.
 He has over a decade of research experience focused on the interactions between metal ions and biological systems, with foci in biological inorganic chemistry, ligand and chelator design, and f-block element decorporation.
 Julian has authored multiple research articles detailing critical studies on the efficacy and applications of HOPO's central technology.
 He received a B.A. in Chemistry from Goucher College, was a DAAD Graduate Scholar at the Max Planck Institute for Chemical Energy Conversion, earned his M.S. and Ph.D. in Chemistry from the University of Washington, and completed a Postdoctoral Fellowship at Lawrence Berkeley National Laboratory.
-He is currently adjunct faculty at Berkeley City College in addition to his role at HOPO Therapeutics.
+In addition to his role at HOPO Therapeutics, he is also adjunct faculty in Chemistry at Berkeley City College.